Murdaugh trial gives unsolved death investigation a boost

 A mother whose son was found dead in the middle of a South Carolina road eight years ago is opening a private investigation into his death after raising almost $90,000 amid the publicity surrounding the murder trial of Alex Murdaugh.

 There is no current evidence linking Stephen Smith’s death to the Murdaugh family, the lawyers for the mother say.
-State investigators, who are also looking into Smith’s death, have also remained tight-lipped about taking over the case around the same time police said Murdaugh killed his wife and son.
+State investigators, who are also looking into Smith’s death, have remained tight-lipped about taking over the case around the same time police said Murdaugh killed his wife and son.
 He is serving a life sentence for those killings.

 But the lack of evidence hasn’t stopped speculation.
 And that attention in turn helped Sandy Smith raise in less than two weeks more than $87,000 through Go Fund Me.
 Her goal was $15,000 — enough to pay to exhume her son’s body and have a private autopsy.